my-ai-realtor/my-ai-realtor-app/README.md

 As part of the **MyAIRealtor** platform, we designed and engineered a custom large language model, **My-AI-Realtor**, based on Llama-3.2B.
 This model is fine-tuned specifically for real estate conversations and tailored to enhance the user experience on the platform.

+For future research direction, the goal is to scale the conversational dataset while integrating it interactively with the web application.
+A portion of the dataset will focus on user navigation within the web application, including its structure and functionality.
+Technically, this process is called contextual user guidance modeling or task-specific data annotation.
+This ensures the model is adept at assisting users in navigating and understanding the application seamlessly, as part of AI possibilities for MyAIRealtor.

 - **Model Deployment**: The model is hosted on Hugging Face at [My-AI-Realtor Model](https://huggingface.co/caslabs/my-ai-realtor).
 Developers can:
   - Utilize their Hugging Face account to deploy the model through Hugging Face services.
   - Use the "Use this model" option to download and run the model locally cost-free using Hugging Face tools.